ociu/sphinx-traceability-extension/README.rst

 - the name (id) of the documenation item
 - caption or short description of the documentation item
+- attributes for the documentation item
 - internal/external relationships to other documentation items (details in next paragraph)
 - content of documentation item including any rst content including text, images, formulas, code-blocks, etc.

 .. code-block:: rest

     .. item:: SWRQT-MY_FIRST_REQUIREMENT Caption of my first requirement
+        :value: 400
+        :status: Approved
         :validated_by: ITEST-MY_FIRST_INTEGRATION_TEST
         :ext_polarion_reference: project_x:workitem_y
         :nocaptions: